charlyoleg/stone_ui_cli/README.rst

 Goal
 ====

-How provide some functionalities with one code base and supporting the following interfaces for the users?
+How to provide some functionalities with one code base and supporting the following interfaces for the users?

 - Programming API
 - Network API